hannahpeeler/30-Day-Challenge/README.md

 IEEE elections are tonight and I'm excited to see who I will be working with next year

 We get to throw a surprise party tonight!!!

+The surprise party went well and we also had a social at graffiti park which was a lot of fun